Ipomoea ternifolia, Tripleleaf Morning-glory

 Invasive/Noxious Weed Information: The genus Ipomoea is listed as a Noxious Weed by Arizona and Arkansas.
 Exceptions in Arizona are:

 Ipomoea arborescens, Morning Glory Tree the federal government and/or a State.

 Comments: There is not much information in the literature or online for this species.

 As with many Morning-glories, Tripleleaf Morning-glory attracts bees, butterflies and birds.

-Also see; Canyon Morning-glory, Ipomoea barbatisepala, Purple Morning-glory, Ipomoea capillacea, Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Ivyleaf Morning-glory, Ipomoea hederacea and Pinkthroat Morning-glory, Ipomoea longifolia.
+Also see in Southwest Desert Flora; Canyon Morning-glory, Ipomoea barbatisepala, Purple Morning-glory, Ipomoea capillacea, Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Ivyleaf Morning-glory, Ipomoea hederacea and Pinkthroat Morning-glory, Ipomoea longifolia.